 - the blanks are deleted

 - all characters are changed to uppercase except file names

 - the comment lines are not stored

-• the include statements are expanded
+- the include statements are expanded

-Furthermore, the number of sets are counted and stored in nset, the number of lines in inpc are stored in nline.
-The variable nset is used for subsequent allocation purposes.
+Furthermore, the number of sets are counted and stored in nset\, the number of lines in inpc are stored in nline.
+The variable nset\ is used for subsequent allocation purposes.
 Finally, the order in which inpc is to be read is stored in the fields ipoinp and inp.
-Indeed, some keyword cards cannot be interpreted before others were read, e.g. a material reference in a SOLID SECTION card cannot be interpreted before the material definition in the MATERIAl card was read.
+Indeed, some keyword cards cannot be interpreted before others were read, e.g. a material reference in a \SOLID SECTION card cannot be interpreted before the material definition in the \MATERIAl card was read.
 The order in which keyword cards must be read is defined in field nameref in subroutine keystart.f.
 Right now, it reads:

-- 1. RESTART,READ
+- 1. \RESTART,READ

-- 2. NODE
+- 2. \NODE

-- 3. USER ELEMENT
+- 3. \USER ELEMENT

-- 4. ELEMENT
+- 4. \ELEMENT

-- 5. NSET
+- 5. \NSET

-- 6. ELSET
+- 6. \ELSET

-- 7. TRANSFORM
+- 7. \TRANSFORM

-- 8. MATERIAL
+- 8. \MATERIAL

-- 9. ORIENTATION
+- 9. \DISTRIBUTION

-- 10. SURFACE
+- 10. \ORIENTATION

-- 11. TIE
+- 11. \SURFACE

-- 12. SURFACE INTERACTION
+- 12. \TIE

-- 13. INITIAL CONDITIONS
+- 13. \SURFACE INTERACTION

-- 14. AMPLITUDE
+- 14. \INITIAL CONDITIONS

-- 15. CONTACTPAIR
+- 15. \AMPLITUDE

-- 16. COUPLING
+- 16. \CONTACTPAIR

+- 17. \COUPLING

-- 17. everything else
+- 18. everything else

-This means that RESTART,READ has to be read before all other cards, then comes NODE etc. The way inpc is to be read is stored in the fields ipoinp, inp and ipoinpc.
-The two-dimensional field ipoinp consists of 2 columns and nentries rows, where nentries is the number of keyword cards listed in the list above, i.e. right now nentries=17.
+This means that \RESTART,READ has to be read before all other cards, then comes \NODE etc. The way inpc is to be read is stored in the fields ipoinp, inp and ipoinpc.
+The two-dimensional field ipoinp consists of 2 columns and nentries rows, where nentries is the number of keyword cards listed in the list above, i.e. right now nentries=18.
 The first column of row i in field ipoinp contains a row number of field inp, for instance j1.
-Then, the first column of row j1 in field inp contains the line number where reading for keyword i should start, the second column contains the line number where reading should end and the third column contains the line number in field inp where the reading information for keyword i continues, else it is zero.
+Then, the first column of row j1 in field inp contains the line number where reading for keyword i should start, the second column contains the line number in field inp where the reading information for keyword i continues, else it is zero.
 If it is zero the corresponding row number in inp is stored in the second column of row i in field ipoinp.
 Lines are stored consecutively in field inpc (without blanks and without comment lines).
-Line 11 starts at 11 ipoinpc(11-1)+1 (first character) and ends at 11 ipoinpc(11) (last character).
-Notice that 11 ipoinpc(0)=0.
+Line 11 starts at ipoinpc(11-1)+1 (first character) and ends at ipoinpc(11) (last character).
+Notice that ipoinpc(0)=0.
 This structure uniquely specifies in what order field inpc must be read.
-This is also illustrated in Figure 165
+This is also illustrated in Figure 178